typedb/typedb-docs/02-running-grakn/02-console.md

 ---
 pageTitle: Grakn Console
 keywords: grakn, console
-longTailKeywords: load schema into grakn, create grakn keyspace, grakn console
+longTailKeywords: load schema into grakn, create grakn database, grakn console
 summary: List of options and commands for the Grakn Console.
 toc: false
 ---

 ## What is the Grakn Console?
 The Grakn Console, along with the [Grakn Clients](../03-client-api/00-overview.md) and [Workbase](../07-workbase/00-overview.md), is an interface which we can use to read from and write to a Grakn knowledge graph.
-Console interacts directly with a given keyspace that contains the Grakn knowledge graph.
+Console interacts directly with a given database that contains the Grakn knowledge graph.

 ## Console Options